arturchichorro/bolotaeu/public/markdown/reactchessv1.md

 ```
 (Note that I then also added the fifty move rule counter to the mix, so that it wouldn't bug out the takeback button).

 I'm very happy with how the project turned out, and I'll definetely come back to it in a few months.
-I want the interface to this website at some point!
+I want to have this interface in this website at some point!